sof202/ChromOptimise/documentation/docs/ChromOptimise/Pipeline-Explanation/LDSC/4_ReferenceLDSCore.md

 [LDSC](https://github.com/bulik/ldsc), which outputs information useful for determining if a ChromHMM model has biologically relevant states (not just statistically relevant).

-Note that you still need to input the bin size, sample size and the number of models learned here.
-The reason for this is because the file structure is designed such that multiple runs of the same dataset can be analysed concurrently.

 The script achieves this using
 [partitioned heritability](https://www.nature.com/articles/ng.3404) and